wangenau/variational_mesh/docs/tutorial.rst

     >>> var_mesh(mesh, precise=True, mode='erkale')
     mode=ERKALE:

-    WARN: The precise option will have no effect when using gamess mode
+    WARN: The precise parameter has no effect when using 'gamess' mode.

     ERKALE grid: DFTGrid 60 -302

 Also, only the largest atom grid will be used in an optimization step.
-Thus, the atom grids will differ from the default ``pyscf`` mode and will be the same for every atom type.
+Thus, the atom grids will differ from the default ``'pyscf'`` mode and will be the same for every atom type.

 .. code-block:: python